 Eventually, it got to the point where I was struggling to even leave the house and my closest relationships were being strained to breaking point so I went to see my GP.
-I can still remember the relief of that ten-minute appointment when, instead of just dismissing me, my doctor listened to me with care and empathy and prescribed me a course of anti-depressants.
+I can still remember the relief of that ten-minute appointment when, instead of just dismissing me, my doctor listened with care and empathy and prescribed me a course of anti-depressants.
 I still don’t know what helped most that day, the medication or the human validation, but help it did.
 For years afterwards I would still go through periods of mild depression but it would never be quite as bad again.

 Ecology at last!

-My first big ecology break came in my mid-twenties during one particularly difficult time when I had been forced to return to living with my parents (I’m not sure who it was worse for – me or them) after a disastrous summer living abroad during which a long-term relationship with my first love had come to an end and a brief period of homelessness.
+My first big ecology break came in my mid-twenties during one particularly difficult time when I had been forced to return to living with my parents (I’m not sure whether it was worse for me or them) after a disastrous summer living abroad during which a long-term relationship with my first love had come to an end and a brief period of homelessness.

-It was at this time I was offered a job as a Conservation Officer for an environmental regeneration charity that I’d previously worked for as an education officer.
+It was at this time I was offered a job as a Conservation Officer for an environmental regeneration charity where I’d previously worked as an education officer.
 I became part of a small, but close knit team working on a number of exciting habitat restoration projects on the edge of London where, amongst other things we raised over a million pounds towards the restoration of a neglected but wildlife rich area of marshland alongside the River Thames.